 The easiest way to see the caves is with a walking or boat tour.
 If you’re into adventure, try the unique experience of blackwater rafting - you'll crawl, swim and float through the caves on a rubber tube.
 Or you could abseil or zip-line through the darkness.
 However you choose to explore Waitomo Caves, you're bound to agree they're a wonder of nature.

 For a quirky insight into rural New Zealand life, take in one of the local farm shows, or go exploring on a guided horse trek.
-If you'd like to visit some New Zealand’s rarest birds, including our national icon, head to Otorohanga Kiwi House.
+If you'd like to visit some New Zealand’s rarest birds, including our national icon, the kiwi, head to Otorohanga Kiwi House in Otorohanga.

-Waitomo is a small town with a few shops and plenty of accommodation.
-The area is easily reached by road from Auckland (3 hours), Rotorua (2 hours) or Hamilton (1 hour).
+Waitomo township has a few shops and plenty of accommodation.
+It is easily reached by road from Auckland (3 hours), Rotorua (2 hours) or Hamilton (1 hour).

 We've created your account.
 But there's one remaining step before you can use it.
 Check your email inbox.
 Look for an email from firstname.lastname@example.org, and follow its instructions to activate your account.